ChopinNo3Op9/STSCI5111_Exercise/README.md

 # Titanic Survivor Analysis

 ## Overview
-The project aims to analyze the survival data of passengers from the Titanic disaster.
-The analysis involves scraping data from `titanic_survivor.html` and `titanic_victim.html`, followed by multivariate analysis to explore various factors affecting survival rates.
+This project delves into analyzing the survival data of passengers from the Titanic disaster.
+The process encompasses scraping data from `titanic_survivor.html` and `titanic_victim.html`, succeeded by multivariate analysis to investigate the diverse factors influencing survival rates.
+The inspiration and some code snippets are attributed to @Dana Yang [https://danayang.github.io/] from Cornell University.

 ## Data Sources
 - `titanic_survivor.html`: HTML file containing information about survivors of the Titanic disaster.